-- Complies with the Health and Safety (First Aid) Regulations 1981; - > Is regularly checked by a designated member of staff and re-stocked as necessary. - > Is easily accessible to adults; and - > Is kept out of the reach of children.
-Our first aid kit is kept at the main desk during opening hours. - A defibrillator is located on the external wall of the community centre by the main doors.
+- Complies with the Health and Safety (First Aid) Regulations 1981; - > Is regularly checked by a designated member of staff and re-stocked as necessary. - Is easily accessible to adults; and - ➢ Is kept out of the reach of children. - > It is located on the window ledge in the kitchen.

 At the time of admission to the setting, parents' written permission for emergency medical advice or treatment is sought.
 Parents sign and date their written approval.
 Plasters will be administered to children if necessary unless parents have specifically requested us not to on the child's admission forms.
 In the event of illness or accident the preschool will attempt to contact the child's emergency contacts in the order that they are listed in the child's records.
 If the child's parents or emergency contacts cannot be contacted we reserve the right to seek advice from NHS Direct or the Accident and Emergency department of the hospital.
+In the case of a medical emergency the child's parents will be alerted as soon as possible.